-- (17a) This Directive covers the application of the principle of equal treatment in the fields of access to social protection, access to education and access to and supply of goods and services within the limits of the competences of the European Union.
-The concept of 'access' [in this context should be defined more specifically for each field.
-This concept] does not include the determination, in accordance with national law or practice, of whether a person is eligible to receive social protection or education, since the Member States are responsible for the organisation and content of their social protection and educational systems, and therefore also for the definition of who is entitled to receive social protection or education. - (17b) Social protection, within the meaning of this Directive, includes social security, social assistance, social housing and health care.
-Consequently, this Directive applies with regard to rights and benefits which are derived from general or special social security, social assistance and healthcare schemes, which are statutory or provided either directly by the State, or by private parties in so far as the provision of those benefits by the latter is funded by the State.
-In this context, the Directive applies with regard to benefits in cash, benefits in kind and services, irrespective of whether the schemes involved are contributory or non-contributory.
-The abovementioned schemes include, for example, the branches of social security defined by Regulation 883/2004/EC on the coordination of social security systems, as well as schemes providing for benefits or services granted for reasons related to the lack of financial resources or risk of social exclusion.
+(17b) Social protection, within the meaning of this Directive, should cover social security, social assistance, social housing and health care.
+Consequently, this Directive should apply with regard to rights and benefits which are derived from general or special social security, social assistance and healthcare schemes, which are statutory or provided either directly by the State, or by private parties in so far as the provision of those benefits by the latter is funded by the State.
+In this context, the Directive should apply with regard to benefits in cash, benefits in kind and services, irrespective of whether the schemes involved are contributory or non-contributory.
+The abovementioned schemes include, for example, the branches of social security defined by Regulation 883/2004/EC14, as well as schemes providing for benefits or services granted for reasons related to the lack of financial resources or risk of social exclusion.